easyeducation556644-ux/easy-education/replit.md

 # Recent Changes

+**November 21, 2025 (Session 3):** Fixed critical ban management bugs preventing login after unban/logout
+- **Issue 1:** Users unable to login after being unbanned by admin
+- **Root Cause:** The `handleBanUser` toggle function in ManageUsers.jsx only changed the `banned` field but didn't clear other ban-related fields (`banExpiresAt`, `permanentBan`, `banCount`, `banHistory`, `devices`), leaving stale ban data that blocked re-login
+- **Fix:**
+  - Completely rewrote `handleBanUser` in ManageUsers.jsx to properly clear ALL ban-related fields when unbanning
+  - Added `clearBanCacheAt` and `forceLogoutAt` fields to force clients to clear cached ban info and logout
+  - Added confirmation dialogs for ban/unban operations
+- **Location:** `src/pages/admin/ManageUsers.jsx` (handleBanUser function)

+- **Issue 2:** "All device log out" button preventing users from logging back in
+- **Root Cause:** The mass logout function cleared devices and forced logout but didn't set `clearBanCacheAt`, leaving stale ban info in browser localStorage
+- **Fix:**
+  - Added `clearBanCacheAt` field to mass logout function
+  - Also clears `kickedDevices` array to prevent re-login issues
+- **Location:** `src/pages/admin/BanManagement.jsx` (handleLogoutAllUsers function)

+- **Issue 3:** Cached ban info persisting in browser after unban
+- **Root Cause:** The ban cache checking logic ran only once on page load, before the user profile was fetched.
+When unbanned users refreshed their browser, stale ban info from localStorage was loaded and never cleared
+- **Fix:**
+  - Split the AuthContext useEffect into two separate effects
+  - Created a dedicated effect that checks cached ban info whenever `currentUser` or `userProfile` updates
+  - This effect now automatically clears stale ban cache if the user is not banned or the ban has expired
+  - Ensures real-time cache invalidation when admin unbans users
+- **Location:** `src/contexts/AuthContext.jsx` (new useEffect at lines 793-824)

+- **Impact:** All ban management functions now work correctly.
+Users can successfully log in after being unbanned or logged out by admin.
+The system properly clears all ban-related data from both Firebase and browser cache.

 **November 21, 2025 (Session 2):** Enhanced device detection and ban management system
 - **Issue 1:** Android devices showing as "Linux Desktop" in admin panel, especially Android browsers in desktop mode
 - **Root Cause:** Device detection logic relied only on user agent strings without checking modern browser APIs